Veterans Day closings, changes

 State and federal offices will be closed.

-Garbage collections on Wednesday, Thursday and Friday will be postponed a day: Wednesday on Thursday; Thursday on Friday; and Friday on Nov.
-16. Garbage collection on Tuesday will not be affected.
+Garbage collections Wednesday, Thursday and Friday will be postponed: Wednesday on Thursday; Thursday on Friday; and Friday on Monday.

 There will be no change in recycling collections.